-You can set a holding time between Defrost and Time Cook. from one second to 99 minutes.
+You can set a holding time between Defrost and Time Cook, from one second to 99 minutes.

-Press TIME DEFROST.
+- Press TIME DEFROST.

-Enter defrosting time.

-Press TIMER.
+- Press TIMER.

-Enter the amount of time you want the oven to hold.
+- Enter the amount of time you want the oven to hold.

-Press TIME COOK.
+- Press TIME COOK.

-Enter cooking time.
+- Enter cooking time.

-afety Information
+- 🗾 Press START.